FoxoTech/methylprep/docs/methylprep_tutorial.md

 **methQC** features one CLI command where various arguments dictate how the program runs.
 Users must specify at least two arguements, `-d` followed by the path of the data file to load and `-a` followed by the array type of that data file.
 By default, all quality control plots are run.
 For each plot, a PNG image is shown on the screen.
 For detailed information about each plot, see the next section: [Jupyter Notebook](#JN).

-Here we use a data frame created from the GSE69852 samples provided with **methpype** (produced by running `python3 -m methpype -v process -d "docs/example_data/GSE69852/" --betas`).
+Here we use a data frame created from the GSE69852 samples provided with **methylprep** (produced by running `python3 -m methylprep -v process -d "docs/example_data/GSE69852/" --betas`).

 ```bash
 $ python3 -m methQC -d beta_values.pkl -a '450k'